jamakick/JavaApplicationV2/README.md

 There 3 other branches besides master.
 One for each role: Architect, Documenter, and Tester.
 We have a main.java file and an Earthquake.java file.
 The main.java file collects the csv file, using Scanner and java.io, that contains all the earthquake events.
+We edited the all_month.csv file and replaced the comma in the place field with a space.
 Then, we split the file by commas on the headers.
 Then, we split the content of the file by commas and ran through each line and inputting it in an arraylist, using a while loop and the .add method.
 The arraylist consists of all the earthquake events where each event is a point in the arraylist.